mmore500/dishtiny/docs/workflow.md

 Almost all of DISHTINY's runtime scripts start off by booting up a containerized environment and then jumping in there to do the rest of their work.
 Some resources are so tightly coupled to the host environment, though, that they can't really be used from inside the container --- like `sbatch`, `squeue`, `mpiexec` or even `singularity` to boot up a nested script call.
-The scripts get around this by `ssh`'ing out of the container back into the host to do this kind of business.
+The scripts get around this by `ssh`'ing out of the container back into the host to perform such business.

 You don't really need to worry about this, except you'll need to shove your HPCC username and password into your `~/.secrets.sh` file.
 You'll also have to specify a tag to pull the DISHTINY container at when you launch any scripts.